 ECD 414 Interprofessional Practicum.
-(3) fall and spring
+(3)

 Investigates services and agencies available in the local community to parents of children with special needs.
 Practical experiences with an intermittent seminar format.
 Dispositions, knowledge, experiences, and skills necessary for interprofessional collaboration across multiple agencies and programs.
 Prerequisite: ITC admission.